Market research can often get de-prioritized. Yet, having an effective market research can be a game changer for your marketing strategy.

 Brand awareness studies measure consumers’ awareness of your product or service.

-They are usually anonymous and ask consumers how familiar they are with a brand, or what familiar brands they recall for a particular product or service.
+These surveys are usually anonymous.
+They ask consumers how familiar they are with a brand.
+They also inquire about which familiar brands consumers recall for a particular product or service.
 These studies often include questions about buying behavior (usage, convenience, attributes, price, etc.).

-Brand awareness studies will help you determine your brand’s relative position in the marketplace and where your competitors may have an edge.
+Brand awareness studies will help you determine your brand’s relative position in the marketplace.
+They will also reveal where your competitors may have an edge.

 Target Audience: